riscv/sail-riscv/doc/ReadingGuide.md

 several extension modules.
 Within a module, the later files in the module usually depend on the earlier ones.

-The `core`, `riscv` and `postlude` modules are the primary core modules, with most of the other modules being submodules of the `extensions` module.
+The `core`, `sys` and `postlude` modules are the primary modules, with most of the other modules being submodules of the `extensions` module.

 ### The `core` module